yezhiyi9670/clear-void/README.md

 ![](vanilla-issue.png)

 This mod fixes that.
 The void will no longer suddenly turn black.
-Instead, it will gardually become dark when you go through Y levels at around Y=32.
+Instead, it will gardually become dark when you go through Y levels below Y=-32.

 Plans
 -----